-This article is part of a series created in partnership with SiteGround.
+This article on WordPress site performance is part of a series created in partnership with SiteGround.
 Thank you for supporting the partners who make SitePoint possible.

 You don’t want a slow website.
 Potential visitors may leave before your page even finishes loading.
 And you’ll be penalized in search results, meaning even less traffic.